kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 The Paddle at its widest is the same width as a Brick -- 6 visible pixels (color clocks).
 When the Paddle switches to narrow width it is about three pixels (color clocks) wide.
 The Paddle is visibly thicker than the height of a brick -- four Atari scan lines tall.
 The Paddle would likely be implemented as Player/Missile graphics.

 When the game is over the Paddle is replaced by a solid horizontal Border the width of the screen.
 This border acts as a giant Paddle during the game's demo mode keeping the ball rebounding up toward the Bricks.
-The solid Border would be mapped graphics.
+The solid Border would be mapped graphics just like the Top Border.

 **PLAYER, BALL COUNTER, and SCORES**:

 The current Player number, the Ball Counter, and the Scores appear in the blank area above the Bricks.
 This blank area occupies vertical space approximately equal height to the region of the eight Brick rows on the screen.
 (32 Atari scan lines)  The Ball travels through this area and straight through any of the numbers without being deflected.

 These numbers are very large, tall objects on screen.
 The numbers and the vertical gap between numbers are the same width as a brick.
 So, horizontally, the numbers including the space between them are 7 pixels/color clocks wide.
-The height is simple -- 32 scan lines divided by 2 is 16 scan lines for each number.
+The height is simple -- 32 scan lines divided by 2 is 16 scan lines for each number including one blank scan line to vertically separate the numbers.

+The complete size of a number is six color clocks wide by 15 scan lines tall.
+This is actually very convenient.
+The minimum grid size needed to display numbers is three horizontal blocks (or segments) by five vertical blocks.
+This also appears to be the basis for the Breakout game's number display.
+Example:

 ANTIC Mode 7 text is the nearest match at 16 scan lines tall.
 The loss of a few scan lines should be acceptable with a custom font modeled after the appearance of the arcade Breakout numbers.
 Alternatively, the score could be drawn as graphics.